Adolph Ochs

-Adolph Simon Ochs (March 12, 1858 – April 8, 1935) was an American newspaper publisher and former owner of The New York Times and The Chattanooga Times (now Chattanooga Times Free Press).
+Adolph Simon Ochs (March 12, 1858 – April 8, 1935) was an American newspaper publisher and former owner of The New York Times and The Chattanooga Times, which is now the Chattanooga Times Free Press.
+Through his only child, Iphigene Ochs Sulzberger, and her husband Arthur Hays Sulzberger, Ochs's descendants continue to publish The New York Times through the present day.

-Early life and career
+Early life and education

-Ochs was born to a German Jewish family in Cincinnati, Ohio, on March 12, 1858.
-His parents, Julius Ochs and Bertha Levy, were both immigrants.
+Ochs was born in Cincinnati, Ohio, on March 12, 1858, to Julius Ochs and Bertha Levy, both German Jewish immigrants.
 His father had left Bavaria for the United States in 1846.
-Julius was a highly educated man and fluent in six languages, which he taught at schools throughout the South.
+Julius was a highly educated man, fluent in six languages, and he taught at schools throughout the South.
 He supported the Union during the Civil War.
-Ochs' mother Bertha, who had come to the United States in 1848 as a refugee from the revolution in Rhenish Bavaria, had lived in the South before her 1853 marriage to Julius.
-She sympathized with the South in the war, but their differing sympathies did not separate their household.
+Ochs' mother Bertha came to the United States in 1848, fleeing the German Revolutions in Rhenish Bavaria, and lived in the South prior to her 1853 marriage to Julius.
+She sympathized with the Confederacy during the American Civil War, but the conflicting sympathies between husband and wife did not separate their household.

+Following the end of the Civil War, the family moved to Knoxville, Tennessee, in the eastern, Union-affiliated part of the state.
+In Knoxville, Adolph studied in the public schools.
+During his spare time, he delivered newspapers.

+Career

-After the war, the family moved to Knoxville, Tennessee, in the eastern, Union-affiliated part of the state.
-In Knoxville, Adolph studied in the public schools and during his spare time delivered newspapers.
-At 11, he went to work at the Knoxville Chronicle as office boy to the editor William Rule, who became a mentor.
-In 1871 Ochs worked as a grocer's clerk in Providence, Rhode Island, attending a night school meanwhile.
-He returned to Knoxville, where he was a druggist's apprentice for some time.
+At age 11, Ochs went to work at the Knoxville Chronicle as an office assistant to the newspaper's editor, William Rule, who became a mentor.
+In 1871, Ochs worked as a grocer's clerk in Providence, Rhode Island, while attending night school.
+He returned to Knoxville, where he was an apprentice to a pharmacist for some time.

-In 1872, Ochs returned to the Chronicle as a "printer's devil", who looked after various details in the composing room of the paper.
+In 1872, Ochs returned to the Chronicle as a printer's devil, who looked after various details in the composing room of the newspaper.
 His siblings also worked at the newspaper to supplement the income of their father, a lay religious leader for Knoxville's small Jewish community.
 The Chronicle was the only Republican, pro-Reconstruction, newspaper in the city, but Ochs counted Father Ryan, the Poet-Priest of the Confederacy, among his customers.

+Chattanooga Times

+At the age of 19, Ochs borrowed $250 from his family to purchase a controlling interest in the Chattanooga Times, becoming its publisher.

+The following year, he founded a commercial paper that he called The Tradesman.
+He was one of the founders of the Southern Associated Press and served as president.